civican/legisinfo/44-1/bills/C-69/bill_text.md

 Subsection 2(2) of the `Canada Student Financial Assistance Act` is replaced by the following:

-**(2)** In this Act, the words and expressions "borrower", "consolidated student loan agreement", "course", **"dental hygienist", "dentist", "early childhood educator"**, "family income", "family physician", "financial assistance", "full-time student", "loan year", **"midwife"**, "nurse", "nurse practitioner", "part-time student", "period of studies", **"personal support worker", "pharmacist", "physiotherapist"**, "post-secondary school level", "program of studies", **"psychologist"**, "severe permanent disability", **"social worker"**, "student loan", "student loan agreement", **"teacher"** and "underserved rural or remote community" have the meanings assigned by the regulations.
+**(2)** In this Act, the words and expressions "borrower", "consolidated student loan agreement", "course", "dental hygienist", "dentist", "early childhood educator", "family income", "family physician", "financial assistance", "full-time student", "loan year", "midwife", "nurse", "nurse practitioner", "part-time student", "period of studies", "personal support worker", "pharmacist", "physiotherapist", "post-secondary school level", "program of studies", "psychologist", "severe permanent disability", "social worker", "student loan", "student loan agreement", "teacher" and "underserved rural or remote community" have the meanings assigned by the regulations.

 ### Section 159

 The heading before section 9.2 of the Act is replaced by the following:

-## **Loan Forgiveness** — Underserved Rural or Remote Communities
+## Loan Forgiveness — Underserved Rural or Remote Communities

 ### Section 160